HyakkimaruPY/Hanzi-Reader/README.md

 If you find a problem, have an idea, or want to improve the project, feel free to open an issue or contact me.

+Please keep the project non-commercial and accessible.

+---

 ## Author

 Made by **Sr. Hell**.

-Free source.
+Free for personal, educational and non-commercial use.

 Please do not sell this project.